sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 This brief paper surveys recent work in Sage on implementing algorithms to compute with linear block codes.

-Included in Sage is the group theory package GAP [GAP]_ and GUAVA [GUAVA]_, GAP’s coding theory package.
-All of GUAVA’s functions can be accessed within Sage.
+Included in Sage is the group theory package GAP [GAP]_ and GUAVA [GUAVA]_, GAP's coding theory package.
+All of GUAVA's functions can be accessed within Sage.

 General coding theory functions
 ===============================